SimonHansul/DEBBase.jl/paper/paper.md

 or be integrated into an agent-based model (ABM).

-Performing extrapolations from the individual level to the population level (or higher) often requires to switch between modelling platforms, or to perform individual-level simulations in highly specialized agent-based modelling platforms which are not designed for the efficient solving of ODEs. <br>
-`DEBBase.jl` provides a common API to simulate the ODE and ABM and data types to organize and configure the large amounts of parameters which can be necessary in an DEB-ABM. <br>
+Performing extrapolations from the individual level to the population level (or higher) often requires to switch between modelling platforms, or to perform individual-level simulations in highly specialized agent-based modelling platforms which are not designed for the efficient solving of ODEs.
+To close this gap, `DEBBase.jl` provides a common API to simulate the ODE and ABM, as well as data types to organize and configure the large amounts of parameters which can be necessary in an DEB-ABM. <br>

-`DEBBase.jl` aims to fill this gap by providing a more efficient workflow to simulate the same DEB model on different levels of biological organization.

-## Uncertainty propagation

-As an additional feature, `DEBBase.jl` an implementation of a likelihood-free Bayesian parameter inference algorithm (**citation needed**), which can be used for relatively straightforward propagation of parameter uncertainties across levels of organization.
+Since parameter inference from data is a common task in DEB-TKTD modelling, `DEBBase.jl` includes an implementation of a likelihood-free Bayesian parameter inference algorithm (**citation needed**), which can be used for relatively straightforward propagation of parameter uncertainties across levels of organization.

-## Julia ecosystem
+However, users can also make use of Julia's extensive package ecosystem to perform tasks like parameter inference or sensitvity analysis.<br>

-An appeal to implementing dynamic models in Julia is it's extensive scientific package ecosystem and good performance.
-As of now, there is no well-established Julia package for DEB-TKTD/DEB-ABM modelling, which is part of why we implemented `DEBBase.jl`.
+Julia's good performance is another aspects which makes Julia an attractive platform for DEB-TKTD and DEB-ABM modelling.
+As of now, there is no well-established Julia package for DEB-TKTD/DEB-ABM modelling.

-## Comparison with other available software

-The `debtool` package written in Matlab provides far more extensive functionality than `DEBBase.jl`, but does (to our best knowledge) not support agent-based simulations and is not designed for use with Bayesian parameter inference methods. <br>

-The same can be said about the `byom`/`debtox` tool, also implemented in matlab. <br>
-An agent-based implementation is available in Netlogo (**citation needed**).
-Netlogo does not have a package ecosystem which would be comparable to more general-purpose languages like Julia or Python.

-The Python package `mempyDEB` has a range of functionality which is similar to `DEBBase.jl`, but at poorer performance, especially for the ABM.
-Also, the ODE and ABM model variations by `mempyDEB` are independent.
-Changes made to the ODE system in `mempyDEB` need to be manually translated to the ABM to simulate a comparable system.
-This is not the case in `DEBBase.jl`.

 ## Methods

 ### Model description

-A detailed description of the model is given in `SI_modeldescription`. <br>
+A detailed description of the provided default model is given in `SI_modeldescription`. <br>
 In short `DEBBase.jl` provides a base model which is based on the DEBkiss model (**citation needed**).
 The base model includes a toxicokinetic-toxicodynamic (TKTD) component which allows to simulate an arbitrary number of chemical stressors in mixture, assuming combined effects